genomicsclass/leanpub/manuscript/getting_started.md

 The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/intro/getting_started.Rmd).

-The first step when getting ready to analyze data is to read in the data into R. There are several ways to do this and we will discuss three of them.
+The first step when preparing to analyze data is to read in the data into R. There are several ways to do this and we will discuss three of them.
 But you only need to learn one to follow along.

 In the life sciences, small datasets such as the one used as an example in the next sections are typically stored as Excel files.
 Although there